Links: Home • Season • Tickets • School concerts • Academy • About Us Musicians • Support • Opera • History • Contact

 Concert Notes:

-Laurentiu Rotaru, bass-baritone, is a native of Romania, currently living in Hartford, CT.
+Laurentiu Rotaru, bass-baritone, is a native of Romania.
 He started his intensive music training at The Conservatory of Bucharest – Romania, and he performed for one year at The National Opera of Bucharest.
 In the same time, he performed as a soloist in numerous ensembles in Bucharest, touring Romania, Greece, Austria, Hungary, Italy, and The United States.
 He has a Bachelor Degree in Music Performance from Central Connecticut State University, and a Master of Music degree from University of Connecticut.

 In October 2004 Mr. Rotaru made his Carnegie Hall debut, performing in a concert with Connecticut Lyric Opera.